Alabarse/Tomomi/README.md

 Should you have a problem during installation or general with the driver then let me know :)

-Pleas know that this will be not 100% maintained, if you have suggestions for improvement please send a pull request.
+Please know that this will be not 100% maintained, if you have suggestions for improvement please send a pull request.

 # Features &#x1F4D8;